vitezfh/reclut/README.md

 $ `reclut download -r wallpapers -s top -t year -n 10 -T 4 -A wallpapers.txt`

 # Side Notes
-Avoiding authentication is definitely desired and will be done if possible,
+This is developed sporadically; interface changes and breakage are to be expected.